Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 # Pile of Files Sync / Migration
-*A standardized internal foundation for converting files, directories, and authenticated web resources into Hudu Articles.*

 This project provides a unified, highly-extensible workflow for generating Hudu articles from many different types of source material (directories, files, PDFs, Office docs, HTML pages, authenticated web content, etc.).

 It uses the **community-supported “articles anywhere” methods**, but this wrapper adds additional structure, pre-processing, extract/convert logic, and guardrails.

-You can even use it on remote filestores, sharepoint/onedrive mounts, just about anything you can access in Windows Explorer.
+*You can even use it on remote filestores, sharepoint/onedrive mounts, just about anything you can access in Windows Explorer.*

 ---

-## Configuring File Types and Filters
+## Configuring File Types

 To configure any files that you wish to skip conversion for, upload as standalone documents, or image types to ignore, simply add/remove them to/from the respective list-